Pinterest celebrates 200 million users with new features

-Pinterest announced on Thursday that it reached 200 million monthly active users after a spike in growth from the last year.
+Pinterest said on Thursday that it reached 200 million monthly active users after a spike in growth from the last year.

 To put it into perspective, Twitter has 328 million monthly active users, while Facebook has 2 billion and Instagram has 700 million.
 While it's not beating any of the major social networks, at least Pinterest climbed over Snapchat's 173 million monthly active users.